nimh-sfim/lab-docs/mri.md

 - Introduction to PCA
   - [PCA][intro_PCA]

-## Books available by hardback or pdf
+## Books available by hardback or online (ask lab members for access)

-- [Functional Magnetic Resonance Imaging by Huettel, Song, & McCarthy (designed for undergrad introductory courses)][huettel_pdf]
+- Functional Magnetic Resonance Imaging by Huettel, Song, & McCarthy (designed for undergrad introductory courses)
 - [The Basics of MRI, Joseph P. Hornak][basics_mri] (intro to MRI physics basics)
 - Introduction to Functional Magnetic Resonance Imaging by Richard Buxton (good intro to contrasts beyond BOLD)
 - Principles of Magnetic Resonance Imaging by Liang & Lauterbur (more physics and signal processing perspective)